 Keep in mind, of course, that some reviewers may be unfairly biased toward or against the school.

 Once you find a school that looks good, you can even search for a home nearby.
 Just click the “homes for sale” button, highlighted below:

 The National Center for Education Statistics has a search wizard that helps you look up what schools are in the area and find out some things about them.
 Such as the student/teacher ratio, how many kids are enrolled and what the racial breakdown of the student body is.

 Talking to people

 If you’re buying a home when you move, your realtor can be a great source of local knowledge/gossip about the schools.
 Keep in mind that a school’s local reputation can be unfounded.
-Locals may base their opinion on the state of the school twenty years ago when they attended, or on superficial things like how thoroughly the principal sucks up to them.
+Locals may base their opinion on the state of the school twenty years ago when they attended, or on superficial things like how much they like the principal.
 But in many cases, the schools that are considered the “best” and “better” ones in the area have a basis for that reputation, and your realtor will know about it.

 When you actually visit the town before moving there, ask all sorts of people about the schools.
 Ask the people who work at a hotel where you’re staying.
-Ask the grocery clerk where you buy food.
+Or the grocery clerk where you buy food.
 Ask your waiter at a restaurant.
-Ask the counter workers at McDonalds.
+Try asking clerks at fast food restaurants and stores.
+Chances are they are parents with strong opinions about their kids’ school experiences.
 People are often thrilled at the chance to brag about their town, and the information they give you could be very helpful.